 How to burn your fat very fast with rowing

 If you really want to push yourself to the limit and get quick and striking fat-burning effects from your rowing exercise, you can follow a 20-minute workout program which is based on intervals.
 While you are training with intervals you break your intensity back and forth between high and low.
 Actually, the interval training is designed to push your muscles throughout each interval and you also increase the fat-burning results while you are resting.
 You just boost your fat-burning process.
+Furthermore, high-intensity interval training can delay the ageing process.

 The rowing machine comes with resistance levels.
 You can either turn up the resistance level or row at a faster pace when the resistance level is low.